duaraghav8/Ethlint/docs/DEVELOPER.md

 #Contributing rules to this repository

 Ideally, you would want to write a rule that complies with the Solidity [Style Guide](http://solidity.readthedocs.io/en/latest/style-guide.html).
-However, if you feel that a certain rule is not mentioned the guide of contradicts a rule mentioned in the guide but is crucial to the linter, please raise an Issue to discuss this rule.
+However, if you feel that a certain rule is not mentioned in the guide or contradicts a rule mentioned in the guide but is crucial to the linter, please raise an Issue to discuss this rule.
 Once, finalized, you may proceed to develop the rule, test it, and make a PR.

 Let's take an example rule that you wish to add: 'foo-bar'.